It’s a harrowing time of year.

 Yes, it can sound a bit weird to some people.
 And yes, I know you don’t want to swap your Coco Pops for meat and nuts, but this is the fastest way to get results and despite sounding slightly hardcore to the uninitiated, our clients who try it (which is most of them), find it’s a great way to start the day.

-The thought of calorie counting makes me want to be sick, so let’s get that out of the way.
+#2 Calories The thought of calorie counting makes me want to be sick, so let’s get that out of the way.
 Is total caloric intake a part of achieving fat loss and other body composition results?
 Yes.
 Does that mean you need to count every calorie you eat?
 No. Just listen to your body and be honest with yourself, you know when you’ve over eaten, or under eaten.
 Eat enough.
 Listen to your body.

-#3 Training program
+#3 Training programme

 You’re going to need some resistance exercise combined with conditioning training for the best fat loss and body tone results.